hapax/hapax.github.io/assets/dice.md

 #### Dynamic loading

-The flip barrier shows that dice can be dynamically loaded, i.e. that the probability distribution will depend on the speed of rolling.
+The flip barrier shows that dice can be *dynamically loaded*, i.e. that the probability distribution will depend on the speed of rolling.
 The argument is simple.
 The dice is rolled clockwise with some energy $K$ and lands at corner
 $c_{i+1}$.
-It can slump anticlockwise and stop rolling, or it can roll clockwise.
-Depending on where it lands,
+Whether it continues rolling depends on whether it can overcome the flip barrier, which will clearly depend on how much

 #### Extra